onzinsky/ndmazes/README.md

 ## Acknowledgements:

 - Kruskal code from CodeGeeks.
-The url is in kruskal.cpp
+Source in kruskal.cpp
 - ClearScreen code is from another site.
 Source in clear_screen.cpp.
 - Some other stuff like random number generator or time measuring are also from some other sources I will write down later.